-APNewsBreak: Rusty patched bumblebee declared endangered
+Rusty patched bumblebee now an endangered species

 The crash happened so quickly that few researchers took notice until the damage was largely done.
 They're investigating a number of potential causes, including disease, pesticide exposure, habitat loss, climate change and the domino effect of falling populations making it harder for bees to find suitable mates.

-The Xerces Society for Invertebrate Conservation, which petitioned the government to list the rusty patched bumblebee as endangered, previously said the bumblebee's decline probably was caused by the spread of bacteria or viruses from bumblebees raised commercially to those in the wild.
+The Xerces Society for Invertebrate Conservation, which petitioned the government to list the bee as endangered, previously said the population decline probably was caused by the spread of bacteria or viruses from bumblebees raised commercially to those in the wild.
 The group, based in Portland, Oregon, also blamed widespread use of long-lasting insecticides.

-"The Fish and Wildlife Service has relied upon the best available science and we welcome this decision," Rich Hatfield, the society's senior conservation biologist, said Tuesday.
-"Addressing the threats that the rusty patched bumble bee faces will help not only this species, but countless other native pollinators that are so critical to the functioning of natural ecosystems and agriculture."
+"Addressing the threats that the rusty patched bumble bee faces will help not only this species, but countless other native pollinators that are so critical to the functioning of natural ecosystems and agriculture," Rich Hatfield, the society's senior conservation biologist, said Tuesday.

 Fish and Wildlife Service biologists agreed there probably were overlapping factors behind recent declines of bumblebees, honeybees and monarchs—raising concern for all 48 bumblebee species in North America.
-The agency in September placed seven species of yellow-faced bees in Hawaii—that state's only native bees—on the endangered list.
+The agency in September placed seven species of yellow-faced bees in Hawaii, that state's only native bees, on the endangered list.
 A study continues on whether to list the monarch butterfly, agency spokeswoman Georgia Parham said.

-Bees and other insects provide billions of dollars' worth of pollination services in the U.S. each year, benefiting crops such as tomatoes, cranberries and peppers.
+Bees and other insects provide billions of dollars' worth of pollination each year, benefiting crops such as tomatoes, cranberries and peppers.
 Even plants that can pollinate on their own generate bigger fruit when bumblebees do the job instead.

-They also support growth of flowers and wild plants that produce fruits, seeds and nuts essential for natural food chains.
+The bees also support growth of flowers and wild plants that produce fruits, seeds and nuts essential for natural food chains.

-The Endangered Species Act prohibits significant modification or degradation of habitat that leads directly to death or injury of listed species.
-Officials said they would encourage individual landowners and local organizations to adopt "bee-friendly practices," including use of native flowering plants for landscaping, planting flowers and trees that bloom from spring through fall, and avoiding use of pesticides that harm bees.

-The Xerces Society filed its petition in 2013 and joined the Natural Resources Defense Council a year later in a lawsuit demanding that the Fish and Wildlife Service take action.
-A settlement was reached that set a decision deadline.

-Listing the bee is "the best—and probably last—hope" for its survival, said Rebecca Riley, senior attorney with the council.
+Listing the bee is "the best—and probably last—hope" for its survival, said Rebecca Riley, senior attorney with the Natural Resources Defense Council.